 Overview

-Cloud-based facial analysis platform by AWS; used for image and video recognition
+Cloud-based facial analysis platform by Amazon Web Services (AWS); used for image and video recognition

 Features: